rania-benkmicha/PRE/README.md

 # Code overview

-- `bagfiles/` contains the raw data as bagfiles.
-A sample file is included, the full dataset (`rania_2022-07-01-11-40-52.bag`) is available at https://drive.google.com/drive/folders/1aEfvWY1DxogPogli_FlXV0OhHR5cS7g-?usp=sharing. `filter_bag.sh` contains the command used to extract the sample bag from the full data.
+- `bagfiles/` contains the raw data as bagfiles and some helper scripts.
+  - `filter_bag.sh` contains the command used to extract the sample bag from the full data.
+  - `sample_bag.bag` is a short sample file, the full dataset (`rania_2022-07-01-11-40-52.bag`) is available at https://drive.google.com/drive/folders/1aEfvWY1DxogPogli_FlXV0OhHR5cS7g-?usp=sharing.
+  - `rosbag_record_topic_list.txt` is the list of topics that should be recorded on the robot.

+- `datasets/` contains the dataset created from bagfiles processing

+- `create_dataset.py` will process a bag file to create a self-supervised dataset

 train_test.py: c'est le fichier qui est responsable de l'entrainement et de test de modèle.